WRU boss Phillips apologises but wants to stay

 Former head of Wales women's rugby Charlotte Wathan said she considered suicide and said a male colleague joked in front of others in an office that he wanted to "rape" her.
 The WRU say the accusation was independently investigated and remains unsubstantiated.

-The revelations have been condemned by WRU sponsors Principality and Admiral, Sport Wales, the Welsh Government, including Mark Drakeford, and four Welsh rugby regions and supporters.
+The revelations have been condemned by WRU sponsors Principality and Admiral, Sport Wales, the Welsh government, including First Minister Mark Drakeford, and four Welsh rugby regions and supporters.

-The WRU had said it was committed to equality, diversity and inclusion and had investigated claims and Phillips today offered an apology.
+The WRU had said it was committed to equality, diversity and inclusion and had investigated claims; Phillips offered an apology on Tuesday for the culture between 2017 and 2019 with him taking over as chief executive in 2020.

 "My reflections on the last 24 hours, probably just like everybody else in Wales, just a sense of being appalled with the contents of the programme and the allegations made," said Phillips.